nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/security-improvements-faq.md

 - the REST API to [trigger Nuxeo Studio releases]({{page space='studio' page='how-to-tag-or-release-your-nuxeo-studio-project'}}#with-the-rest-api),
 - [Studio Designer Git Access]({{page space='studio' page='nuxeo-studio-designer-git-access'}})

-Nuxeo Online Services will request a token instead of your password in order to authenticate.
+Nuxeo Online Services will request a <a href="#what-is-a-token">token</a> instead of your password in order to authenticate.

 {{#> callout type='info'}}
 This only impacts command line tools and APIs.
 It doesn't change the way you login to Nuxeo Online Services when using your browser, for instance when accessing Nuxeo Studio.